brevdev/brev_docs/docs/README.md

 **Step 1 of 7**

-A huge benefit of Brev is that the concept of deploying has been abstracted.
-Simply create an endpoint, and by default, it's available.
+With Brev, yoru code is deployed by default.
+Simply create an endpoint, and it's ready to be consumed for your use case at any\* scale.

+> \*Checkout our current [scale limitations](https://docs.brev.dev/#/full?id=limitations) and how you can extend them.

 From the webapp: click "+" to create an endpoint.
 Give it a name, and click save!
 From the CLI: type `stack add endpoint <your EP name>`